 Beginners can start with easier squat variations such as bodyweight squats and goblet squats, progressing to barbell back squats and front squats.

-While you can build a base of strength with higher rep ranges of 10-15, to build max strength for getting faster you’ll need to work with low reps, about 1-5 per set.
-In other words, lift heavy.
+While you can build a base of strength with higher rep ranges of 10-15, lower reps with more weight allows you to build max strength.

 Deadlifts, like squats, are extremely effective for developing lower body strength.

-While deadlifts target the same muscles as squats, they hit them from a slightly different angle, targeting the posterior chain (Glutes, hamstrings, and lower back) more than squats.
+While deadlifts target the same muscles as squats, they hit them from a slightly different angle, targeting the posterior chain such as glutes, hamstrings, and lower back.